 Beacon Health Accountable Care Organization

-Beacon Health is a product of the continued work and lessons learned from the Bangor Beacon Community.
 In 2010, the Office of the National Coordinator for Health Information Technology designated Bangor Beacon to serve as a model in developing its health information technology infrastructure and exchange capabilities.
 The Bangor Beacon Community used its grant award to gather and integrate data sources from multiple healthcare organizations.
 Through this, Bangor Beacon helped hardwire the best habits in delivering coordinated care.
 For many organizations, practices, and providers, this was the first time they had seen that level of actionable data.

-Although family providers initially had a sense of losing control due to ACO quality measures and guidelines, they realized that the thorough data required by CMS helps them provide more seamless patient care in the long run.
+Although family providers initially had a sense of losing control due to ACO quality measures and guidelines, they realized that the thorough data required by CMS helps them provide more seamless and personalized patient care in the long run.
 Providers participating in the Beacon Health network now have concrete information to support improved processes that promote consistency and tailored care for their patients, which should improve quality of life and help achieve cost savings for Medicare, employers, and patients.

 As an ACO, Beacon Health is able to support primary care medical home teams.
 Being a part of larger organizations gives smaller practices the opportunity to invest in people and programs such as licensed social workers who would have been out of budget range otherwise.
 Practices also have potential access to new grant funding.
 The real-time data, human capital, and other general resources are tools many rural sites could not gain access to on their own.